A-Legg/unfinished-asteroids/Chapter-5,-Bullets.md

 I am really glad we have hired you.
-Everything goes as expected.
+Everything is going as expected.

 To the point.